 Before project completed, the Project will also encourage an increase allocation budget for community forestry activities in the Budget line at District of West Kalimantan.
 In 2013 the budget allocated for the facilitation of the District Community Forest is only 150 million rupiah per year, for Forest Plantation is 100 million.
 While funding for the rehabilitation of forest land and the Ministry of Forestry through BPDAS is 1.1 billion.
 In addition, financing to the People's Garden Seeds (KBR scheme) are for 14 units where 1 unit KBR gets financing 50 million bringing the total funds in the District for KBR are 700 million rupiah.
-With the Constitutional Court Decision 35/2012, the District of Sanggau plans to conduct an inventory of Indigenous Forestry activities and this project so that post-project sustainability can be done.
+With the Constitutional Court Decision 35/2012, the District of Sanggau plans to conduct an inventory of Indigenous Forests with funding from the local budget.
+It is expected There are synergies between the community forestry activities and this project so that post-project sustainability can be done.